 Special Sampling Protocols

-Follow special sampling for the types of analytes discussed in FS 2001 – FS 2010.
+Follow special dechlorination, preservation, and sampling for the types of analytes discussed in FS 2001 – FS 2010.

 Depending on the sampling objective for collecting samples using installed plumbing, purge the system and collect samples closest to the point of consumption, or, as close to the source well as possible.